Important Reminder for Eargo Stockholders of Record as of October 24, 2022

 - Eargo stockholders should contact Morrow Sodali, Eargo’s information agent for the rights offering, for assistance in participating in the rights offering by calling (800) 662-5200.

+- Brokers, dealers and nominees may require their clients to complete subscription documentation and submit payment earlier than the deadlines above.

 SAN JOSE, Calif., Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Eargo, Inc. (“Eargo” or the “Company”) (NASDAQ: EAR), a medical device company on a mission to improve the quality of life for people with hearing loss, today reminds those Eargo stockholders of record as of the close of business on October 24, 2022 (the “Record Date”) who are interested in participating in Eargo’s rights offering to submit their indications and payment promptly.
+16, 2022 (GLOBE NEWSWIRE) -- Eargo, Inc. (“Eargo” or the “Company”) (NASDAQ: EAR), a medical device company on a mission to improve the quality of life for people with hearing loss, today reminds those Eargo stockholders of record as of the close of business on October 24, 2022 who are interested in participating in Eargo’s rights offering to submit their indications and payment as soon as possible ahead of the November 17, 2022 deadline.

-On October 31, 2022, Eargo announced the launch of a rights offering of an aggregate of 375,000,000 shares of common stock at a subscription price of $0.50 per share (the “Rights Offering”).
-Stockholders of Eargo as of the Record Date have each received one subscription right for each share of common stock owned on the Record Date.
-Each subscription right entitles the holder to subscribe in the Rights Offering to purchase 9.5151 newly issued shares of common stock at a subscription price of $0.50 per share.
-For example, a stockholder that held 1,000 shares as of the Record Date would receive subscription rights entitling them to purchase 9,515 shares, at a price of $0.50 per share.
-Participation in the Rights Offering will allow stockholders to take part in financing the Company and reduce the impact on their percentage shareholdings following the conversion of Eargo’s outstanding convertible notes.

 Contact information for commonly used brokers: